ChloeHo12/Analysis-of-Top-10-Data-Science-Channels-using-Youtube-API/README.md

 # Project Name: Analysis of Top 10 Data Science Channels using Youtube API

 ## 1. Overview
-YouTube Data Science Insights is a data-driven project aimed at exploring key factors that influence the success of YouTube videos in the data science niche.
+Analysis of Top 10 Data Science Channels using Youtube API is a data-driven project aimed at exploring key factors that influence the success of YouTube videos in the data science niche.
 The project involves leveraging the YouTube API to obtain video data, conducting in-depth analyses, and dispelling common myths surrounding video performance.
 By utilizing various data analysis techniques and Natural Language Processing (NLP) methods, I aim to provide valuable insights to content creators, data science students, and enthusiasts.

 ## 2. Project Objectives
 - Understanding the YouTube API: Familiarize ourselves with the YouTube API to collect relevant video data required for analysis.